individkid/sidegeo/README.md

   * -t run sanity check
   * -T run thorough tests

+The BRINGUP file describes in detail what should happen upon some specific inputs.
+BRINGUP consists of several pipeclean cases; each starts with a name and short description of success, then presents the input; then lists the functions called, the state changed, the relations between the calls, the relations between the changes, and the relations between the calls and changes.
 Tests include the following, where "linear" refers to any linear space produced by tests run so far.
 Linear spaces produced by tests are added to a list if not already listed.
 The results of allSpace are saved for subsequent test runs.

   * classify of random planes should be linear
   * anySpace should be linear